Can a Homeowners Association Take Your House In Dallas, Texas

 How Is an HOA Lien Placed on a Property?

 When homeowners fail to pay their association payments, a HOA lien is imposed against their property.
-In Texas, the process consists of registering the delinquent dues, delivering reminders to the homeowner, and finally placing a lien against the property.
+In Texas, the process consists of registering the delinquent dues, delivering reminders to the homeowner, and placing a lien against the property.
 This gives the HOA the ability to foreclose if necessary.
-Understanding the legal implications of association fees is critical for both property managers and homeowners in Texas in order to avoid problems.
+Understanding the legal implications of association fees is critical for property managers and homeowners in Texas to avoid problems.

 What Triggers the Filing of an HOA Lien?